Riding On the Horse Of Hashtag in Social Media Marketing

 The countdown was set and after receiving 85,000 tweets until the deadline, the prices dropped to 7.74 pounds almost half of the original prize.
 Eventually, completely winning over the customers with cheap food as the gratification.
 The best part: the gratification was not for a bunch of people.
 It was open to everyone who came in to the store during the times stated.
 Crowdsourced efforts and evenly put across awards.

-Jenny Corteza is an avid reader, managing socialmedia-management and blogger.
+Jenny Corteza is an avid reader, managing socialmedia-management and different blogger communities.
 Her blog posts are a mix of information with a pinch of satire.
 Her post on the info-graphicdesign got her many new fans and was shared by many on their social feeds.